ThreeDee-GmbH/ue5-style-guide/README.md

 * What is its purpose?

 These questions and more can all be answered when functions are named appropriately.

+<a name="3.3.1.0"></a>
+<a name="bp-funcs-naming-case"></a>
+#### 3.3.1.0 Always use PascalCase

+As with folder and variable names you should always use [PascalCase](#terms-cases) when naming functions.
+In particular this means there should never be an underscore in a function name as this can lead to issues when searching for references to this function.

 <a name="3.3.1.1"></a>
 <a name="bp-funcs-naming-verbs"></a>